Constellation-Technology/.github/profile/README.md

 ## Contact Us

 We look forward to the opportunity to work with you.
-If you have any inquiries or would like to discuss how Constellation-Technology can support your business, please reach out to us at personas@constellation.es.
+If you have any inquiries or would like to discuss how Constellation-Technology can support your business, please reach out to us at administracion@contellation.es.

 ## License